smic29/planner_app/README.md

 - [x] Fix notifications.
   - [x] Done for categories
   - [x] Done for user sign in and log out.
+- [x] Fix production ActionCables
+  - Was fixed by using a redis instance provided by railway
 - [ ] Find a way to post a patch request after checking a checkbox.
 - [ ] Find way to have user switch to a task to a different category if they want to delete a category
 - [ ] Do a check of all routes that aren't needed